-10.2.2 Reading the Security Register
+8.2.2 Reading the Security Register

-The Security Register can be read by first asserting the $\overline{CS}$ pin and then clocking in an opcode of 77H followed by three dummy bytes.
-After the last don't care bit has been clocked in, the content of the Security Register can be clocked out on the SO pins.
-After the last byte of the Security Register has been read, additional pulses on the SCK pin will simply result in undefined data being output on the SO pins.
+The security register can be read by first asserting the $\overline{CS}$ pin and then clocking in an opcode of 77H, followed by three dummy bytes.
+After the last don't care bit has been clocked in, the content of the security register can be clocked out on the SO pin.
+After the last byte of the security register has been read, additional pulses on the SCK pin will simply result in undefined data being output on the SO pin.

-Deasserting the $\overline{CS}$ pin will terminate the Read Security Register operation and put the SO pins into a high-impedance state.
+Deasserting the CS pin will terminate the read security register operation and put the SO pin into a high-impedance state.